Last Updated on 23/10/2020 by Adina

 - some icing sugar for dusting, optional

-Give the grated pumpkin to a medium saucepan, add the water, cover and let cook for about 10 minutes or until soft.
+- Place the grated pumpkin in a medium saucepan, add the water, cover and let cook for about 10 minutes or until soft.
 Let cool.

-Give the oil to a small bowl or cup.
+- Pour the oil into a small cup.
 Brush a small square cake pan 20x20 cm/ 8x8 inches with some of the oil.

-You may dust the pie with icing sugar before serving, if you wish.
+- Dust the pie with icing sugar before serving.

 You will need a total of eight small layers of dough, four for the bottom layer of the pie, and four for the upper layer.
 It doesn't really matter how large the dough sheets are, just keep in mind how many layers you need and cut the sheets to fit the pan.